-As the days start getting longer, it will soon be time to dust off the cozzy and clean the BBQ.
-For many Solaray customers, the summer months are also when their power bills are close to $0, despite having the pool pumps running and the air conditioner on most afternoons.
+For many Solaray customers, the summer months are when their power bills are close to $0 despite having the pool pumps running and the air conditioner on most afternoons.

-From September, a solar system in Sydney will begin outputting significantly more solar power, often enough to run everything in the home during the daytime, plus generate excess solar power that is stored in a battery to then use at night.
+As summer quickly approaches, a solar system in Sydney will now begin outputting significantly more solar power, often enough to run everything in the home during the daytime plus enough excess solar power to charge a large solar battery.

 Don’t miss out on the best months of the year for solar

-Putting solar on the backburner until after summer could cost you over $1000 in savings on your power bill.
+Putting solar on the backburner until after summer could cost you thousands of dollars in savings on your power bills.

 Our advice remains unchanged

 Our advice is simple: the sooner you install solar power, the sooner you will be generating your own electricity for a fraction of the price you would otherwise be buying it from the grid.
-The price of solar power can be as low as 5-10 cents per kWh so every day you don’t have solar is a day you are missing out on these potential savings.
+If you put solar on the back burner it can cost you thousands of dollars a year.

-So it’s the perfect storm at the moment.
-Solar pricing is at a record low, Sydney’s long summer days are still ahead of us.
-Let’s help you go solar now so you can finally do something about those rising power prices.
+So it’s the perfect storm for solar at the moment.
+Solar prices are low, and Australia’s long summer days are still ahead of us.
+Choose to install a solar system now and finally do something about those rising power prices.

 Request a Solaray Quote Today